 Disclosure Requirements – Investment Funds – Netherlands

-Clearstream Banking S.A (“CBL”) may be required under the Netherlands anti-money laundering and prevention of terrorism laws to disclose, upon request, in the case of holding investment funds in the Netherlands.
+Clearstream Banking S.A (“CBL”) may be required under the Netherlands laws and regulations to disclose the identity and holdings of customers and/or ultimate beneficial owners, upon request, in the case of holding investment funds in the Netherlands.

 In order to comply with the applicable legislation, customers with holdings in Dutch investment funds or entering into transactions in the Netherlands market must consent, and are hereby deemed to consent, to the required legal disclosure.
 Such consent includes the appointment of the requestor (for example, the Fund Manager, Transfer Agent, Regulator) as their attorney-in-fact, under power of attorney, to collect from CBL the required information to be disclosed.
 Customers who do not grant such authority cannot hold such investment funds / financial instruments in their accounts with CBL.